stefanprodan/MvcThrottle/README.md

 ###Logging throttled requests

-If you want to log throttled requests you'll have to implement IThrottleLogger interface and provide it to the ThrottlingHandler.
+If you want to log throttled requests you'll have to implement IThrottleLogger interface and provide it to the ThrottlingFilter.

 ``` cs
 public interface IThrottleLogger